WalltoWall/gatsby-plugin-imgix/README.md

 Fields setup in your configuration are copied into a `fields` property on the image's node.

-For example, a `ShopifyProduct` node with an image field name called `featuredImage` could be queried like the following:
+For example, a `ShopifyProduct` node with an image field named `featuredImage` could be queried like the following:

 ```graphql
 query {